 Authorities can't violate Constitutional freedoms, Johnson wrote, to prevent "slight inconveniences or annoyances."
-(If they could, Darnella Frazier, a 17-year-old bystander, might not have captured George Floyd's murder on her phone's camera, and changed history.)
+(If they could, Darnella Frazier, a 17-year-old bystander, might not have captured George Floyd's murder on her phone's camera, was the lone woman justice, "dinosaur-ish."
+Washington Courts The Department of Justice found that Blacks accounted for 51 percent of all obstruction charges in Seattle, but were just 7 percent of the city's population.

 González had more to say.
-In a concurring opinion, he wrote about "liberty in context."
+In a concurring